secureanytime/aoldesktopgold/index.rst

 How to Download, Install, Uninstall and Reinstall AOL Desktop Gold — Step-by-Step
 ===================================================================================

-To download AOL Desktop Gold, sign in to your AOL account at aol.com, open your account or subscription page, select Desktop Gold, and save the installer for Windows or Mac.
+To **Download AOL Desktop Gold**, sign in to your AOL account at aol.com, open your account or subscription page, select **Desktop Gold**, and save the installer for Windows or Mac.
 Existing members do not pay twice.
-Run the file, sign in with your AOL username and password and the app is ready to use.
+Run the file, sign in with your **AOL username** and **password** and the app is ready to use.

 .. raw:: html

-This guide walks through every stage of owning AOL Desktop Gold.
-You will learn how to download it, install it, remove it and put it back on your computer if something goes wrong.
+This guide walks through every stage of owning **AOL Desktop Gold**.
+You will learn **how to download** it, install it, remove it and put it back on your computer if something goes wrong.

 What Is AOL Desktop Gold?